CSE-576-NLP-Pronoun-Resolution/Pronoun-Resolution/RecipeQA/Readme.md

 Other filters which were included for evaluation, but were not used for the final synthetic data generation, are:
 - Only collect samples containing exactly three noun phrases
 - Use POS tagging to determine the location of the nouns and only collect sentences in which the two nouns are antecedents (appear before the pronoun)

+##Running the code
+Download the RecipeQA train data.
+Set `input_file_path` to the path of the JSON file.
+Optionally, set `output_file_path` to the file in which you would like to save the filtered sentences.